KrisLaw98/KLawrence.github.io/README.md

 ## American Bittern Migration

-In this exercise, I used animal tracking data from the [Movebank](https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study438644854) to create a map showcasing the migration pattern of twenty adult male American Bitterns (Botaurus lentiginosus).
+In this exercise, I used animal tracking data from the [Movebank](https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study438644854) to create a map showcasing the migration pattern of twenty adult male American Bitterns (Botaurus lentiginosus) between July 13, 1998 to July 23, 2003.

 -First, download data from Movebank.org as an ESRI shapefile.
  Import the files to the geodatabase within the Catalog pane by selecting `Import` -> `Feature Class(es)` to geoprocess it.